The AusRAIL PLUS 2019 Competition will open on the 3rd June! Watch this space!

-The respective finalists and their ideas can be seen here:
+The respective finalists and ideas were:

 What is the Young Rail Professionals Pitching Competition?

 The inaugural competition was held at AusRAIL 2016 and we have since held a further two at NZ Rail 2017 and now AusRAIL PLUS 2017.
 The premise is to invite rail professionals 30 years and under to submit an idea that could revolutionise the rail industry.
 Finalists will have the opportunity to present their ideas to industry leaders at AusRAIL with the winner announced at the Gala Dinner.
-Further information about the 2018 pitching competition will be announced shortly.
+Further information about the 2019 pitching competition will be announced shortly.

 Entries must be 400-600 words and include a concept title, name/contact details, institution and qualification underway/completed (including completion date), the issue being addressed and the solution/idea proposed.
 Final presentations can include multi and/or mixed media.